tony-albanese/ci-project-1/project_readme.md

 Describe gitpod...

 ### Using Github Pages
-1. Navigate to the GitHub [Repository:](https://github.com/)
+1. Navigate to the GitHub [Repository:](https://github.com/tony-albanese/ci-project-1)
 1. Click the 'Settings' Tab.
-1. Scroll Down to the Git Hub Pages Heading.
+1. Scroll Down to the Git Hub Pages on the left panel.
+1. Select Deploy from a Branch
 1. Select 'Master Branch' as the source.
 1. Click the Save button.
 1. Click on the link to go to the live deployed page.